sarxhlwalker/Amino-Acid-Project/README.md

 ## Instructions

+1. delete unnecessary information from the .txt file.
+The first line should not begin with column headers but the data itself.
-1. copy-paste Sub file into "Developer" -> "View Code"
+2. copy-paste Sub file into "Developer" -> "View Code"
-2. some values are hard-coded (ex. name of .txt file); be sure to adjust as needed
+3. some values are hard-coded (ex. name of .txt file); be sure to adjust as needed
-3. press "run"
+4. press "run"

 Hope this helps :)